theforeman/foreman/README.md

 The [plugins page](https://theforeman.org/plugins/) lists all available plugins and has more information about how to install and develop them.

+# Similarly Named Project
+There is a similarly named project on Github called [foreman](https://github.com/ddollar/foreman) (a CLI tool for running processes).
+We've left a note about it here, to help people in case that's the one they're looking for, but ended up here.

 # How to contribute?
 Generally, follow the [Foreman guidelines](https://theforeman.org/contribute.html).
 For code-related contributions, fork this project and send a pull request with all changes.
 Some things to keep in mind:
 * [Follow the rules](https://theforeman.org/contribute.html#SubmitPatches) about commit message style and create a Redmine issue.
 Doing this right will help reviewers to get your contribution merged faster.